 Eleanor, born Anna Eleanor Roosevelt in New York in 1884, lost her mother Anna to diphtheria when she was eight.
 Her father, Elliot, a brother of Theodore Roosevelt, died as a result of alcoholism when she was 10 years old.
 As a result, Eleanor was raised by the extended Roosevelt family and met her future husband for the first time when she was just two years old and he was four.
 They saw each other frequently at dances and parties and over the years became very close.
 In 1903, a 22-year-old Franklin proposed marriage to the 19-year-old Eleanor; the couple wed two years later on St. Patrick’s Day.
 Former President Theodore Roosevelt gave away the bride.
-As Franklin pursued a career in politics, Eleanor raised four children (a fifth died in infancy), volunteered in civic organizations and worked for women’s suffrage before becoming first lady.
+As Franklin pursued a career in politics, Eleanor raised five children (a sixth died in infancy), volunteered in civic organizations and worked for women’s suffrage before becoming first lady.

 A year after their wedding, Teddy Roosevelt, who was very fond of his niece, wrote to FDR, “you and Eleanor are true and brave, and I believe you love each other unselfishly…” However, their married life proved less than blissful.
 In 1918, Eleanor was devastated to discover that Franklin was having an affair with her secretary, Lucy Mercer.
 When Eleanor threatened to leave him, his mother intervened and offered to support Eleanor financially if she would stay in the marriage.
 After that, Eleanor and Franklin maintained the public facade of a married couple but in reality lived as platonic partners who shared an interest in public service.